Floridians battle destruction left by Hurricane Milton: Millions without power and extensive damage across the state

 Hurricane Milton slammed into Florida, leaving more than 3 million residents without power, while winds gusted up to 107 mph in Sarasota and Siesta Key.
 The hurricane’s destructive path brought down power lines, damaged key infrastructure, and disrupted essential services, such as wastewater systems.
 In Tampa, Tampa General Hospital had to deploy its protective “aqua fence” to prevent further flooding, and the airport faced multiple damages, including damaged jet bridges and leaks throughout the terminal, though operations were slated to resume soon.

 Floridians are facing an immense challenge, particularly with thousands of traffic lights rendered inoperable and significant disruption to power supplies.
-Over 50,000 linemen are now working tirelessly to restore power across the state, and search-and-rescue efforts have already saved hundreds of individuals, including rescuing trapped families from flooded homes in areas like Orlando and Madeira Beach.
+Over 50,000 linemen are now working tirelessly to restore power across the state, and search-and-rescue efforts have already saved hundreds of individuals, including rescuing trapped families from flooded homes in areas like and Madeira Beach.

 Hospitals Stand Resilient, Despite the Chaos